arangodb/arangodb/Documentation/Books/Manual/Views/IResearch.md

 ### View datasource

-IResearch functionality is exposed through an ArangoDB view API because the IResearch View is merely a identity transformation applied onto documents stored in linked collections of the same ArangoDB database.
-In plain terms an IResearch View only allows filtering and sorting of JSON documents located in collections of the same database.
+IResearch functionality is exposed through an ArangoDB view API because the IResearch view is merely an identity transformation applied onto documents stored in linked collections of the same ArangoDB database.
+In plain terms an IResearch view only allows filtering and sorting of documents located in collections of the same database.
 The matching documents themselves are returned as-is from their corresponding collections.

 ### Links to ArangoDB collections